kaso-gg/KasoGG/index.md

 <!--\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\
     Insert overview query results here (script XYZ.sql)-->
 <!--/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/-->
-5 matches played.
-51 unique players and biggest lobby was 36.
-10 players played every match tonight.
-The highest level player was TTV SkiddlySkip at 303!
-The lowest level player is SHAT.0N.BY.DJC at 1.
-Common skin: Son Goku, common axe: Power Pole (Nyoibo).
+You'll see a session overview here a few minutes after we finish our first game.
+Check out older results at end of page for an example!

 ### ACTIVE POINTS ALGORITHM:
-- Placement: 1st = 10 pts down to 10th = 1 point
+- Placement: 1st = 5 pts down to 10th = 0.5 pt
 - Noc/Elim: 2 pt per knock, 0.5 pt per elim (let 'em revive...knock again!)
 - Survival: 0.15 pt per minute (about 3pts to end game)
-- Elim Siphon: 0.5 pt for each of your victim's elim count
+- Elim Siphon: 0.5 pt for each of your victim's kill count
-- Bonus: 5 pts first elim of the game (NPC's don't count)
+- _**PENALTY**_: -5.0 pts first elim of the game (NPC's don't count)
-- Bonus: 15 pts if you're the first eliminated (self-elim doesn't count)
+- Bonus: 8 pts if you're the first eliminated (self-elim doesn't count)
 - Bonus: 2 pt for thanking bus driver
 <br/>
 <br/>